Discovery of giant radio sources from TGSS ADR 1: radio, optical, and infrared properties: Results

-The central black hole mass of the host of GRGs can be computed by the $M_{\textrm{BH}}-\sigma$ relation.
-The central velocity dispersion for optical hosts for GRGs in the current paper is taken using fiber spectroscopy in SDSS DR16.
-We compute the central black hole mass using the well-known $M_{\textrm{BH}}-\sigma$ relation \citep{Mc13}.
+We compute the central black hole mass of the host of the GRSs using the well-known $M_{\textrm{BH}}-\sigma$ relation \citep{Tr02}.
+The central velocity dispersion of the optical hosts of the GRGs in the current paper (Table \ref{tab:GRG-optical}) is taken from SDSS DR16 which is made using fibre spectroscopy.

+For GRQs, the $H_{\alpha}$ emission line width and luminosity can also be used to estimate BH masses.
+We estimate BH masses using the empirical relations from \citet{Gr05},